Team-4D2/Coursework-1/Chapter 5 - Critical Analysis/draft_critical_analysis.md

  ## Progress Monitoring

- We initially we began with 7 tean members, and using a simple table in a word document to track attendance.
+ We initially we began with 7 team members, and using a simple table in a word document to track attendance.

  As the first few weeks went by as we brainstormed draft ideas for our app, and expored how we designed our questions, we realised there was an

+ ## Conflict Resolution

+At the start we began with 7 team members but found that 4 of them would't show up to pre agreed coursework meeting due to them oversleeping alarms and found they missed labs regularly due to sport societies.
+To deal with this we started agreeding to tasks over messages that they could do to contribute with out having to come to group meeting.
+We ended up deciding the best course of action was splitting in to two group.
+This allows the larger group to work around there sports while out new smaller group can follow a regular set time table.